Reception of the Book of Enoch in premodernity: Josephus

 Josephus (37 AD – 100 AD), in his Antiquities of the Jews, adopts nomenclature like that of the book of Enoch, that the "mighty men" of old came about from an unholy union of women and "angels" rather than "sons of God" as in Gen 6.
-He also discusses men being legates to their offspring before the Flood, which is also mentioned in the book of Enoch.
+He also discusses "the offspring of the giants" being active in Syria at the time of Abraham, which is also mentioned in the book of Enoch.

 Rabbinical tradition

 Rabbinical tradition material that is unique to 1 Enoch is used in old Jewish rabbinical interpretation of Gen. 6:1-5.
 Classical rabbinic literature is characterized by near silence concerning Enoch.
-It seems plausible that rabbinic polemics against Enochic texts and traditions might have led to the loss of these books to Rabbinic Judaism.
+It seems plausible that rabbinic polemics against Enochic texts and traditions might have led to the decline of these books in Rabbinic Judaism.
 The Book of Enoch plays an important role in the history of Jewish mysticism: the scholar Gershom Scholem wrote, "The main subjects of the later Merkabah mysticism already occupy a central position in the older esoteric literature, best represented by the Book of Enoch."
 Particular attention is paid to the detailed description of the throne of God included in chapter 14 of 1 Enoch.